-Please support the review through a subscription!
-Subscribers receive two issues a year; those signing up today will receive Issue Two (Winter 2026) and Issue Three (Summer 2026).
+Subscribers receive two issues a year; new subscribers will receive Issue Three (Autumn 2026) and Issue Four (Spring 2027).

-Our second issue is available for pre-order and will ship in mid-December.
-Featuring work from Padgett Powell, Mary Ruefle, Daniel Wilson, Avi Loeb, Michael Chang, Jim Hanas, Noah Kumin, Grace H. Zhou, Charlie Sterchi, Mitchell Galloway, Daisy Cashin, Tom Ianelli, Sam Frank Jr., Zachary Scott, and more.
+Our second issue features work from Padgett Powell, Mary Ruefle, Daniel Wilson, Avi Loeb, Michael Chang, Jim Hanas, Noah Kumin, Grace H. Zhou, Charlie Sterchi, Mitchell Galloway, Daisy Cashin, Tom Ianelli, Sam Frank Jr., Zachary Scott, and more.

 From our Second Issue: